- Honey has long been used to treat skin disorders like acne.

 Will eating honey help acne?

-While more research is needed, there is some evidence you can reduce or prevent acne breakouts by consuming less dairy, more omega-3 fatty acids and following a diet with a low-glycemic load.
+While more research is needed, there is some evidence that one can reduce or prevent acne breakouts by consuming less dairy, more omega-3 fatty acids and following a diet with a low-glycemic load.

 What Types of Honey Are Best?